Django model fields encrypted using Pycryptodome AES-256 GCM.

 update() you need to provide the value to both fields:

-A SearchField inherits the validators and formfield (widget) from its associated EncryptedField.
+A SearchField inherits the validators, default value and default formfield (widget) from its associated EncryptedField.
 So:

-- Do not add validators or form widgets to SearchFields (they will be ignored), add them to the associated EncryptedField instead.
+- Do not add validators (they will be ignored), add them to the associated EncryptedField instead.

-- Do not include the EncryptedField in forms, instead just display the SearchField.
+- Do not include the EncryptedField in forms, only include the SearchField.